Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Wed Jul 23 2025
+Last update on Thu Jul 24 2025

-**162 day before 2026 ⏱**
+**161 day before 2026 ⏱**

-🤖 This README.md is updated with pleasure, by Gabot ❤️
+🤖 This README.md is updated with love, by Gabot ❤️